What is the Framework, and what is it designed to accomplish?

 Framework stakeholders provided initial feedback to NIST through: a December 2015 Request for Information, lessons learned from Framework use, shared resources from industry partners, and an April 2016 Cybersecurity Framework workshop.
 When Version 1.1 Draft 1 was issued on January 10, 2017, NIST solicited comments and held a workshop in May 2017 to review and discuss those and other comments.
 NIST also considered feedback received through meetings and events since the release of Framework Version 1.0, as well as advances made in areas identified in the Roadmap issued in February 2014 when the Framework was initially published.

-What changes are included in the proposed revision?
+What changes are included in Framework V1.1?

 - Declares applicability of the Framework for "technology," which is minimally composed of information technology, operational technology, cyber-physical systems, and Internet of Things,

 - Enhances guidance for applying the Framework to supply chain risk management,

 - Summarizes the relevance and utility of Framework measurement for organizational self-assessment,

 - Better accounts for authorization, authentication, and identity proofing, and

 Were there changes proposed to the Framework in light of progress made in areas identified in the 2014 Roadmap?